 Information that the gun the caller saw was probably not real and that the person holding it appeared to be a juvenile was not conveyed to Loehmann and Garmback, according to recordings that law enforcement released.

 Video of the incident shows a patrol car pull up on the snowy grass near a gazebo where Tamir is standing.
 Within seconds of arriving on the scene, Loehmann shoots the boy.

 Several witnesses the prosecutors said were interviewed described seeing the boy throughout the day, removing the airsoft gun that a friend had given to him from his waistband and pointing it at people.

 Kimberly Crawford, a 20-year veteran of the FBI and a former instructor at the agency’s academy, writes that when the officers approached Tamir they were responding to a report of a male suspect with a gun he kept pulling from his pants.

 “The after-acquired information – that the individual was 12 years old, and the weapon in question was an ‘airsoft gun’– is not relevant to a constitutional review of Officer Loehmann’s actions,” she writes in one of the other reports posted Saturday.

 She says Loehmann was required to make a threat assessment and a split-second decision on whether to shoot.

 “His response was a reasonable one,” she writes.

-McGinty said his office wasn’t using the reports to reach a conclusion and the grand jury will get to consider all the evidence once the investigation into shooting is done.
+McGinty had previously said his office wasn’t using the reports to reach a conclusion and that the grand jury would get to consider all the evidence to reach its decision.